Personal Injury Recovery for Wet Floor Injuries in California

 If you were injured due to negligence on a wet floor in California, you have the right to pursue financial compensation for the damages.

 Our Los Angeles personal injury lawyers are providing a detailed review below.

 Going to civil court after a wet floor injury is not as straightforward as it may seem.

-Parties injured in a wet floor accident have two years after the day on which their accident takes place to bring your case before a California court, according to California Code of Civil Procedures 3351.
+Parties injured in a wet floor accident have two years after the day on which their accident takes place to bring their case before a California court, according to California Code of Civil Procedures 3351.